LB--/travis/README.md

 * CMake 3.3 (or later) is built from source or cached by Travis and we add it to `$PATH`

 It would be nice if these things could be fixed:
+* The version of Boost available in Travis is pretty outdated, it would be nice to have Boost 1.59 at least.
+It can be built in Travis with GCC 5.1 without issue, but building with Clang 3.8 has problems that need to be solved.
 * It would be amazing if Travis would just _update all the things_ for us, so that we don't have to muck around doing it ourselves

 [Travis is set to build pull requests, so you can start a PR and muck around with it.](https://travis-ci.org/LB--/travis/pull_requests)